DETERMINISTIC6G/NetworkDelayEmulator/README.md

 | limit  | int  | 1000    | The size of the internal queue for buffering delayed packets.
 If this queue overflows, packets will get dropped.
 For instance, if packets are delayed by a constant value of 10 ms and arrive at a rate of 1000 pkt/s, then a queue of at least 1000 pkt/s * 10e-3 s = 10 pkts would be required.
 A warning will be posted to the kernel log if messages are dropped. |
 | reorder| bool | true    | Whether packet reording is allowed to closely follow the given delay values, or keep packet order as received.
 If packet reordering is allowed, a packet with a smaller random delay might overtake an earlier packet with a larger random delay in the QDisc.
 If packet re-ordering is not allowed, additional delay might be added to the given delay values to avoid packet re-ordering. |

 When you have assigned the QDisc, a new character device will appear in the directory `/dev/sch_delay`.
 Through this decvice, the QDisc receives the delays for the packets from a user-space application.
 A sample user-space application implemenented in Python is included in directory `userspace_delay`.
-This application supports constant delays and normally distributed delays.
+This application supports constant delays, normally distributed delays, and histograms.
 You can also take this application as an example to implement your own application providing delays to the QDisc.

 Start the given user-space application as follows: